tuttlebr/quickperf/README.md

    3. `training-logs.json`

 ## Teardown
 The training operation should run as long as you'd like as this is just a method of measuring performance.
-Once you've run the process long enough, you can kill the containers with `docker compose down` or `ctrl+c` if you're still in teh same terminal.
+Once you've run the process long enough, you can kill the containers with `docker compose down` or `ctrl+c` if you're still in the same terminal.